 My May Highlights:

 This month has flown by, as it seems every month on the calendar has been doing recently.
 In the month of May, I completed my junior year of high school and the first half of the International Baccalaureate program.
 The entire year taught me a lot, but it all seemed to culminate over the last few weeks of May, where I made a couple big realizations and lots of “end of the year” memories.
 I spent plenty of time with myself this month and truly learned the difference between being alone and being lonely.
-I learned that having fun in your own company is nothing to be ashamed of; it does not make me a loser or loner, it makes me strong and able to recognize my own self-worth.
+I learned that having fun in my own company is nothing to be ashamed of; it does not make me a loser or loner, it makes me strong and able to recognize my own self-worth.

 This month I got to view the professional photographs from my brother’s wedding which brought me back to moments when I felt nothing but pure joy and pride for both my brother and his wife.
 It reminded me that a picture speaks a thousand words and has inspired me to take more pictures in my daily life.
 I am so grateful to May because it provided me with the greatest gift of all: time.
 Particularly the end of this month brought me a much-needed period of rest and relaxation, giving me time to do the things I really love.
 I now have moments to sit in the sun each morning and read, making my way through more books than I ever have.
 I have also been re-cultivating a passion for hobbies that I had fallen out of touch with including playing and writing music and cooking new meals each day.
 But, just as May has brought me joy and peaceful bliss, I have also witnessed a fair share of suffering.